|Colour Index||PW 1|

 |Oil Content||Linseed Oil, Very Low|

 |Conforms To||ASTM D-4236|

-I create this pigment myself in small hand made batches following the time-honored procedure.
+I create this pigment myself in small handmade batches following the time-honoured procedure.

 The handling quality of Stack Lead White is completely different from industrially made lead white.
 It possesses a quality known as “thixotropic” or what seasoned painters refer to as ‘ropey’, which means the texture becomes more fluid as it is agitated with a brush or palette knife.
 Before the paint has been manipulated it is very dense; it can even support a palette knife upright.
 After the paint has been agitated its consistency changes to short wisps of paint.
 Continuing to manipulate the paint it starts to become “ropier” and produces long stringy wisps of paint.
 The addition of texture multiplies the possibilities for complexity and subtlety in the whites of a painting.

 According to well known American artist David Leffel, “this white allows an artist—any artist—long limpid descriptive brushwork, brushstrokes that reveal the workings and understandings of the mind behind the hand.
 The long supple quality of stack white that allowed old masters the freedom and expressiveness that enthrals us to this day is, at last, at hand.”

 If you would like to know more about my ‘Stack Lead White’ please follow this link below for information.

 I was recently contacted by Camille Polkownik from the Hamilton Kerr Institute, University of Cambridge, asking if they could obtain a small amount of my Stack Lead White Powder, to be analysed for research purposes – View the results by following this link: